 - When you go to the vet’s and need your dog to lie still on the scale to be weighed.

-This is far from an exhaustive list, but it should be evident that place training your dog can be just as beneficial for your relationship with your dog as walking calmly on a leash or not biting your hand every time you pass him a bowl of kibble.
+This is far from an exhaustive list, but it should be evident that place training your dog can be just as beneficial for your relationship with your dog as walking calmly on a leash in the city, or not biting your hand every time you pass him a bowl of kibble.

 What Does “Place” Mean for a Dog?